A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

-Let us recall that any output string begins at the start cell and stretches to the right until the first blank symbol.
-However, there may be tape symbols left unerased in other parts of the tape.
-Hence, we say that a QTM has \emph{clean outputs} if, when $M$ halts, no non-blank symbol appears in the left side region of the output string, i.e., the region consisting of all cells indexed by negative integers.
+Let us recall that any output string of a QTM begins at the start cell and stretches to the right until the first blank symbol although there may be tape symbols left unerased in other parts of the tape.
+For our later convenience, a QTM $M$ is said to have \emph{clean outputs} if, when $M$ halts, no non-blank symbol appears in the left-side region of the output string, i.e., the region consisting of all cells indexed by negative integers.
 Take a polynomial $p$ that bounds the running time of $M$ on every input.
-Since $M$ halts in at most $p(|x|)$ steps on every instance $x\in\{0,1\}^*$, it suffices for us to pay attention only to its \emph{essential tape region} that covers all tape cells indexed between $-p(|x|)$ and $+p(|x|)$.
-In practice, we redefine a configuration $\gamma$ of $M$ on input $x$ of length $n$ as a triplet $(q,h,\sigma_1\cdots\sigma_{2p(n)+1})$, where $p\in Q$, $h\in\integers$ with $-p(n)\leq h\leq p(n)$, and $\sigma_1,\cdots, \sigma_{2p(n)+1}\in\{0,1,b\}$ such that, for every index $i\in[2p(n)+1]$, $\sigma_i$ is a tape symbol written at the cell indexed $i-p(n)-1$.
+Since $M$ halts in at most $p(|x|)$ steps on every instance $x\in\{0,1\}^*$, it suffices for us to pay attention only to its \emph{essential tape region} that covers all tape cells indexed by numbers between $-p(|x|)$ and $+p(|x|)$.
+In practice, we redefine a configuration $\gamma$ of $M$ on input $x$ of length $n$ as a triplet $(q,h,\sigma_1\cdots\sigma_{2p(n)+1})$, where $p\in Q$, $h\in\integer$ with $-p(n)\leq h\leq p(n)$, and $\sigma_1,\cdots, \sigma_{2p(n)+1}\in\{0,1,b\}$ such that, for every index $i\in[2p(n)+1]$, $\sigma_i$ is a tape symbol written at the cell indexed by $i-p(n)-1$.
 Note that the start cell comes in the middle of $\sigma_1\cdots\sigma_{2p(n)+1}$.
-For notational convenience, we modify the notion of configuration by splitting the essential tape region into two parts $(z_1,z_2)$, in which $z_1=\sigma_1\sigma_2\cdots \sigma_{p(n)}$ refers to the left side region of the start cell, not including the start cell, and $z_2=\sigma_{p(n)+1}\sigma_{p(n)+2}\cdots \sigma_{2p(n)+1}$ refers to the rest of the essential tape region.
-This provides a modified configuration of the form $(q,h,z_1z_2)$.
-For our convenience, we further alter it into $(z_2,z_1,h,q)$, which we call by a \emph{skew configuration}.
-Associated with this alteration of configurations, we also modify the original time-evolution operator, $U_{\delta}$, so that it works on skew configurations.
+For notational convenience, we further modify the notion of configuration by splitting the essential tape region into two parts $(z_1,z_2)$, in which $z_1=\sigma_1\sigma_2\cdots \sigma_{p(n)}$ refers to the left-side region of the start cell, not including the start cell, and $z_2=\sigma_{p(n)+1}\sigma_{p(n)+2}\cdots \sigma_{2p(n)+1}$ refers to the rest of the essential tape region.
+This provides us with a modified configuration of the form $(q,h,z_1z_2)$.
+For a practical reason, we further alter it into $(z_2,z_1,h,q)$, which we call by a \emph{skew configuration}.
+Associated with this alteration of configurations, we also modify the original time-evolution operator, $U_{\delta}$, of $M$ so that it works on skew configurations.
 Be aware that this new operator cannot be realized by the standard QTM model.
-To distinguish it from the original time-evaluation operator $U_{\delta}$, we often write it as $\hat{U}_{\delta}$.
+To distinguish it from the original time-evaluation operator $U_{\delta}$ of $M$, we call it the \emph{skew time-evolution operator} and write it as $\widehat{U}_{\delta}$.